Fearfully-M/STRNewsApp/README.md

 1. **NewsAPI**
    - Fetches articles from major news outlets.
-   - Free tier limits to 4 niches to avoid costs.
+   - Free tier limits to 4 niches to avoid costs and for pragmatic implementation.

 2. **YouTube API**
-   - Retrieves videos based on niche-related keywords.
+   - Retrieves videos based on niche-related keywords (behind the scenes in the back-end).

 3. **Transcript API**
-   - Fetches manually or auto-generated transcripts for YouTube videos.
+   - Fetches manually or auto-generated transcripts (for videos without a transcript) for YouTube videos.

 4. **Hugging Face Transformer API**
    - Summarizes video transcripts using the **BART** model.